- ChE Home

 Membranes and Thin Films of Nanostructured Materials

-Controlled-Pore-Size Membranes for Water Purification and Hydrocarbon Separation
+Controlled-Pore-Size Membranes for Water Purification and Gas Separation

 Gas Transport and Diffusion Study in Modified-Pore Membranes

 Our main interest is in the science and technology of inorganic membranes and thin films of nanostructured materials, particularly nanoporous membranes (zeolite, silica, and graphene oxide).
 Our research program is aimed at addressing key fundamental issues that will allow the development of cost-effective and energy-saving inorganic membranes for uses such as water purification (produced water/wastewater treatment and desalination) and chemical separations.

-Overall, the program will provide novel molecular engineering concepts for usefully controlling pore structure in inorganic membranes.
-We develop the overarching concept of precisely controlled pore modification of nanoporous inorganic membranes based upon strategies that involve chemical vapor deposition (CVD), atomic layer deposition (ALD), sol-gel methods, and spacer techniques.
+Overall, the program will provide novel molecular engineering concepts for usefully controlling pore structure in the membranes.
+We develop the overarching concept of precisely controlled pore modification of the membranes based upon strategies that involve catalytic cracking deposition (CCD), chemical vapor deposition (CVD), atomic layer deposition (ALD), sol-gel methods, and spacer techniques.

 Subsequently, we will particularly focus on novel strategies based upon new understanding of molecular diffusion in modified-pore materials and membranes.
 Hence, these fundamental works will contribute to the development of membrane-based systems for industrial applications in clean and sustainable energy technologies.